pscheyer/Bulltipeer/README.md

 ###The Discovery Phase
 20150907 1943CST
-we're modding `ConnectionsViewController` to make it conform to the *MCBrowserViewControllerDelegate* protocol.
+we're modding `ConnectionsViewController.h` to make it conform to the *MCBrowserViewControllerDelegate* protocol.

+20150907 1946CST
+now adding app delegate to `ConnectionsViewController.m` `viewDidLoad` function.

+Instantiate the `appDelegate` using the `sharedApplication` class method, allowing us to call required public methods of `mcManager` object.
+Call `setupPeerAndSessionWithDisplayName` and `advertiseSelf`.
+Hand a default display name to setup in case they didn't specify.

+Adding code to `browseForDevices:IBAction` method in `ConnectionsViewController.m`.

+Claims that we should be able to see the stuff work.
+I've got a black screen.
+20150907 1952CST begin troubleshooting.

+20150907 2006CST problem was extra code from other answer which manually set up button names.
+Changing procedure in tab bar tutorial.